Last Updated on 14/08/2023

 Stack folded clothing on the shelves like you would in a standard dresser.
 If you attach a rod to the lowest shelf, you can hang trousers, skirts, and shirts at the bottom.

-To maximize the amount of storage space, consider using simple grids or cubes that create a series of compartments for storing things like shoes and handbags.
+To maximise the amount of storage space, consider using simple grids or cubes that create a series of compartments for storing things like shoes and handbags.
 These types of systems allow for easy access to everything without appearing overwhelming.
 You can find systems of this sort at places like The Container Store.

 Create a Makeshift Closet